- Members Only

 As of now, plans for Phase II Certifying Examination are being assessed.
 By May 1, we hope to know whether having the examination in August will be feasible.

 We continue to track the latest news from the Centers of Disease Control and Prevention, the World Health Organization, as well as state and local health organizations regarding this pandemic.
-We encourage you to stay up to date by visiting the resources
+We encourage you to stay up to date by visiting the resources listed below.

 The health, safety and well-being of our global community is our highest priority.
 Our heartfelt sympathies go out to everyone impacted by this global health crisis.